MikaelVV/JScalculator/README.md

 ## JScalculator

-A template for a calculator made by using JavaScript.
+A simple calculator made by using JavaScript.